lsimons/caseum/docs/guides/stages.md

    * Keep adding components until all the important components are sketched out.
    * If you have a lot of components, group them into stacks of closely related components and make a C4 container diagram.
    * If you have a lot of stacks, group them together into several distinct systems and make a C4 system landscape diagram.
-   * If it is important to decide now what technology to use for some of components then write the technology used under the name.
+   * If it is important to decide now what technology to use for some of the components then write the technology used under the name.
    * You can use the [guide on whiteboarding C4](../components/c4-whiteboarding.md).
 6. **Models**:
    * Draw circles for the main types that make up the main events.